cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 ```

 Specifically, the test first fetches all ABCI++ requests and creates a `GrammarChecker` object.
 Then for each
-node in the testnet it checks if a specific set of requests respects the ABCI++
+node in the testnet, it checks if a specific set of requests, logged by this node, respects the ABCI++
 grammar by calling `checker.Verify(reqs)` method.
 If this method returns an error, the specific execution does not respect the grammar.
+Again, we do
+this for each node individually because the grammar describes the correct behaviour from the perspective of one node, and this is what the `checker.Verify(reqs)` inspects.

 The `Verify()` method is shown below.
 ```go